Farwaykorse/fwkSudoku/docs/Configuration.md

 No historic data is kept, since it is part of the git log.
 Unless a setting is considered a temporary fix.

+Project specific settings are documented in their individual README files.
-Deviations from this document should be considered configuration errors.
+Any other deviations should be considered configuration errors.

 <!-- TOC -->
 - [General Information](#general)